atulmirajkar/cocli/README.md

 # CoCli

-An interactive Go CLI tool for testing the GitHub Copilot SDK.
+An interactive Go CLI tool for quick question answer mode in the cli.
+This is build using GitHub Copilot SDK.
 This tool allows you to have conversations with different AI models, track token usage, and switch between models seamlessly.

 ## Features